 To turn the saw on, depress the trigger switch.
 To turn the tool off, release the switch.
 Allow the blade to spin up to full operating rpm before making the cut.
-Release the trigger switch and allow the brake to stop the blade before reising the saw head.
-There is no provision for locking the
+Release the trigger switch and allow the brake to stop the blade before raising the saw head.
+There is no provision for locking the switch on, but a hole is provided in the trigger for insertion of a padlock to lock the